cosmosquad-labs/squad/x/liquidstaking/spec/02_state.md

 ## LiquidValidator

 LiquidValidator is a validator for liquid staking.
 Liquid validators are set from the whitelisted validators that are defined in global parameter `params.WhitelistedValidators`.
-Whitelisted validators must meet the active conditions.
+Whitelisted validators must meet the active conditions (see below section).
 Otherwise they become inactive status; this results to no delegation shares and being removed from the active liquid validator set.
 This occurs during rebalancing at every begin block.

 ```go
 // LiquidValidator is a validator for liquid staking